geb/geb/doc/manual/src/chapters/030-navigator.md

 #### text inputs and textareas

-In the case of a text `input`, the assigned value becomes the input's *value* attribute and for a `textarea` becomes the text.
+In the case of a text `input` or `textarea`, the assigned value becomes the input's *value* attribute.

 It is also possible to append text by using the send keys shorthand…